Isaiah's Vision of the Heavenly Throne

 Six-winged creatures burning with reverence

-Surrounding the throne, Isaiah describes fiery beings unlike anything mentioned elsewhere in Scripture: "Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying" (Isaiah 6:2, NIV).
+Surrounding the throne, Isaiah describes fiery beings unlike anything mentioned elsewhere in Scripture: "Above him stood the seraphim; each had six wings: with two he covered his face, and with two he covered his feet, and with two he flew" (Isaiah 6:2, RSV-CE).
 The name "seraphim" comes from a Hebrew root meaning "to burn" — these are, quite literally, "the fiery ones," and their posture, wings covering both face and feet, expresses a humility appropriate even for angelic beings standing in God's direct presence.

 A threefold declaration still echoed in worship

-The seraphim don't address God directly — they call out to one another: "Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory" (Isaiah 6:3, NIV), a cry so forceful that "the doorposts and thresholds shook and the temple was filled with smoke" (Isaiah 6:4, NIV).
+The seraphim don't address God directly — they call out to one another: "Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory" (Isaiah 6:3, RSV-CE), a cry so forceful that "the foundations of the thresholds shook at the voice of him who called, and the house was filled with smoke" (Isaiah 6:4, RSV-CE).
 That triple declaration of holiness has echoed through Christian and Jewish liturgy for centuries since, a single verse from a single vision shaping worship across millennia.

 Guilt confronted, and a mission accepted

-Faced with such holiness, Isaiah's own reaction is immediate dread: "Woe to me! ...
-I am ruined!
-For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the Lord Almighty" (Isaiah 6:5, NIV).
-A seraph responds by touching his lips with a live coal taken from the altar: "See, this has touched your lips; your guilt is taken away and your sin atoned for" (Isaiah 6:7, NIV).
-Only then does Isaiah hear God's question — "Whom shall I send?
-And who will go for us?" — and answer without hesitation: "Here am I. Send me!"
-(Isaiah 6:8, NIV).
+Faced with such holiness, Isaiah's own reaction is immediate dread: "Woe is me!
+For I am lost; for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the Lord of hosts!"
+(Isaiah 6:5, RSV-CE).
+A seraph responds by touching his lips with a live coal taken from the altar: "Behold, this has touched your lips; your guilt is taken away, and your sin forgiven" (Isaiah 6:7, RSV-CE).
+Only then does Isaiah hear God's question — "Whom shall I send, and who will go for us?" — and answer without hesitation: "Here am I!
+Send me" (Isaiah 6:8, RSV-CE).
 Purification, in this vision, comes directly before the call to mission.

 Trivia